 We are globally connected and networked with strategic partnerships across the world, helping us to expand our impact on wider society locally, nationally and globally.

-World Leading Researchers Professor Brendan O'Leary and Professor John Coakley work with members of our Politics and International Studies department on a number of research projects.
+World Leading Researchers Professor Brendan O'Leary and Professor John Coakley work with members of our Politics and International Relations department on a number of research projects.
 Honorary Professor David Armitage works with members of our History department and is a former Wiles lecturer.

 George Washington University

 Global Bachelor’s Program in Peace and Conflict Studies

 We are delighted to have developed a strong relationship with George Washington University, built on multiple synergies across teaching and research.
 At the heart of this partnership is George Washington’s Global Bachelor’s Program in Peace and Conflict, an exciting study abroad scheme that brings cohorts of 25-30 students from Columbian College, Elliott School and the School of Business to Queen’s every year to study with us for one semester, after which they can take two additional study abroad semesters elsewhere in the world.

 This provides an exciting opportunity for George Washington University students to engage at a deep level with the issues they are learning about in terms of post-conflict societies and to immerse themselves in Belfast’s rich cultural life, while their presence on campus also enriches the social, cultural and intellectual life of our entire student body.

 We are also developing some very exciting research collaboration around public history in divided societies and have held two research colloquia – one at Queen’s and one on George Washington University Foggy Bottom campus – which have explored how division is perpetuated through uses and abuses of the past, the challenges of finding peaceful solutions, and the role that that civil society, communities and the cultural sectors might play in building more integrated and inclusive societies.